research-software-directory/research-software-directory/README.md

 ``rsd-secrets.env`` on your Amazon instance (leave out the ``https://`` part, as well as anything after the ``.com``, ``.nl``, ``.org`` or whatever you may have).
+1. Finally, revisit your OAuth app here https://github.com/settings/developers, replace the Amazon IP address with in the ``Authorization callback url`` with your freshly minted domain name.

 ### Configuring IAM